-While there has been significant progress in our understanding of the molecular control of axonal and dendritic development during the last decade, we know very little about the mechanisms that allow neurons to select appropriate synaptic partners.
-This problem, which is a fundamental unsolved problem in neural development, is investigated in several projects in the lab.
-We are using the hippocampus as a model system to study the mechanisms of synaptic specificity because of its highly structured connectivity.
-We are using electrophysiological and molecular approaches to identify and characterize molecules that regulate synaptic specificity during establishment of neural circuits.
+The function of the brain depends critically on precise connections between populations of neurons, yet we know very little about the mechanisms that allow neurons to select appropriate synaptic partners.
+This problem, which is a fundamental unsolved problem in neural development, is one area of focus in the lab.
+We are using the hippocampus and striatum to study the mechanisms of synapse formation and synaptic specificity.
+We are particularly interested in exploring the role of LRR proteins, Neuroligins, and Neurexins in specifying the synaptic architecture of the developing brain.